This post is all about what to wear on a road trip.

 Nothing is more annoying than an uncomfortable pair of pants, and this is especially true when you’re stuffed into a moving vehicle for an undetermined amount of time.
 Think ahead and dress for relaxation.

 When setting out for the open road it is also incredibly important to dress in layers.
 If you leave in the early morning hours before dawn, a drastic temperature fluctuation is almost inevitable—and it’s best to plan for this.

-When temperatures are projected to be cooler it is always nice to have a soft sweater or zip up hoodie with you.
+When temperatures are projected to be cooler it is always nice to have a soft sweater or zip up hoodie with you to layer on top of your t-shirts and tank tops.
 These additional clothing items can also be easily tucked away in the aforementioned large handbag when not in use.
 Gauzy infinity scarves are another great option for layering up when preparing for a long day—or days—of travel.
 They don’t take up much additional room and can easily be packed away.
 That being said, they also provide much needed warmth before sunrise, after sunset, or if the driver is blasting the air conditioning at full capacity.

 Dressing in layers also means that you will not have to make a special pit stop to change outfits, which will get you to your destination that much faster.
-Scarves, sweaters and zip up hoodies can be easily removed or thrown on while the car is in motion, guaranteeing comfort for the longevity of the road trip.
+Scarves, sweaters, cardigans, button down shirt, denim jacket and zip up hoodies can be easily removed or thrown on while the car is in motion, guaranteeing comfort for the longevity of the road trip.